sph-huynh/case-studies-eleventy/src/posts/a-scheduled-post-copy.md

   company. '
 images: []
 allcontent:
-- title: "<p>Challenge</p>"
-  subtitle: ''
-  textcontent: "<p>A Telecoms client was looking to improve their voice experience,
-    focusing on voice authentication.
-The voice experience (phone call support) was often the only touchpoint customers had with the client - and we found it also played a big role in determining their perception of quality of service.
-There were a number of technical solutions available, but we needed to determine what the client’s operations could support, what the customers needed and how to up-skill call centre agents.</p>"
 - title: "<p>Outcome</p>"
   subtitle: ''
   textcontent: "<p>We delivered personas, service maps and customer insights that